daliyaebenny/Employee-Management-System/README.md

   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  Command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+  Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
+These interfaces are called **content management systems (CMS)**.Employee Management System is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

   ## Table of contents